 I loosened the air admittance valve cap & the water drained perfectly.
 I cleaned the vent stack thinking that may help.
 As soon as I tightened the valve cap back up the sink stopped up again.
 Finally, I loosened the cap again & the sink is draining just fine.
 Could I need a new air admittance valve cap?

 Yep!
 An auto vent is a continuously working mechanism that opens and closes on demand.
 It sounds like it is just worn out.
+This is a very common mobile home venting issue.

 They are around $25 at your local home improvement store or order one from Amazon here (affiliate link).